What is DFARS Cybersecurity Requirement?

 Through a regulation called the DFARS (DoD Federal Acquisition Regulation Supplement), which all DoD contractors must abide, contractors that process certain types of sensitive information for the DoD are expected to safeguard that information.
-This information is called Covered Defense Information (CDI), and contractors that don’t protect it stand to lose existing contracts and access to bidding on future contracts.
+This information is called Covered Defense Information (CDI), which is a subset of Controlled Unclassified Information (CUI) and contractors that don’t protect it stand to lose existing contracts and access to bidding on future contracts.

 DFARS Cybersecurity Requirements